Amoenus/vrchat_autoban/README.md

 ## Prerequisites

 - Python 3.12 or higher
-- Rye (Python project manager)
+- uv (Python project manager)

 ## Setup

-This project uses Rye for Python environment and dependency management.
+This project uses uv for Python environment and dependency management.
 To set up the project:

-1. Install Rye if you haven't already: [Rye Installation Guide](https://rye.astral.sh/guide/installation/)
+1. Install uv if you haven't already: [uv Installation Guide](https://docs.astral.sh/uv/getting-started/installation/)
 2. Clone the repository
 3. Navigate to the project directory
-4. Run `rye sync` to install dependencies
+4. Run `uv sync` to install dependencies

 The project dependencies and settings are managed through the `pyproject.toml` file.